faizpuad/public_private_rds_lambda/README.md

 # Creating RDS Postgres and Lambda
-- Disclaimer: Im using both default and custom VPC for the creation of RDS either public accessible or private network
+*Disclaimer: Im using both default and custom VPC for the creation of RDS either public accessible or private network*

+---

 ### Steps